Hanbub/backblaze-b2/README.md

 backblaze-b2
 ============
-Python module for accessing the Backblaze B2 API
+Python module for accessing the Backblaze B2 API for use with Python 3.

 Examples